atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ## Keypoint detection using `KeyPointLabels`

 YOLO models provide keypoint detection, also known as "pose estimation."
-Label Studio supports this with the `KeyPointLabels` control tag.
+Annotation Hub supports this with the `KeyPointLabels` control tag.

 More info: [Ultralytics YOLO Keypoint Documentation](https://docs.ultralytics.com/tasks/pose/)